 List of Smartphone Vineyard Apps Available

-There are many GIS/GPS programs out there that can help with vineyard management, as well as various smartphone and tablet apps that can improve efficiency in the vineyard, but this website provides a relatively comprehensive list of links to more information on some of these apps to help get you started.
+There are many GIS/GPS programs out there that can help with vineyard management, as well as various smartphone and tablet apps that can improve efficiency in the vineyard.
+This website provides a relatively comprehensive list of links to more information on these apps to help get you started.
 Visit http://lergp.org/apps to access the list.

 Fact Sheet on Thinning Asian Pears

 Achieving the optimal size for Asian pears along with optimum yield requires substantial fruit thinning because this type of tree blooms so heavily.
 In the past, most Asian pear thinning has been done by hand, but a SARE-funded team of researchers and farmers in New Jersey recently studied how effectively Asian pears were thinned by a synthetic plant growth regulator called benzyladenine.
 They found that MaxCel, one of several chemical thinners that contain benzyladenine, can reduce the cost of hand-thinning by up to 50 percent while delivering fruit yields and sizes comparable to those of untreated, hand-thinned control trees.
 The fact sheet that they developed to introduce and guide growers through this chemical thinning process can be downloaded here.

 An organization bringing together people who are interested in using draft animals for sustainable farming, forestry and homesteading.
 Newsletters, events, online discussions, and resource lists provide numerous educational and networking opportunities for traditional and modern draft animal techniques.
 An international online discussion forum, boasts 2,800 members engaged in over 3,200 discussions about draft animals, equipment and sustainable land based enterprises.
 To learn more, become a member or get involved, please visit www.draftanimalpowernetwork.org.